-Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. \boxtimes \Box
+Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action ar

 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
-Adjoining Lots

-REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

-Office (Desk) Determination.
-Date: $\overline{\mathbf{X}}$

-Field Determination.
-Date(s): May 18, 2016
+- Office (Desk) Determination.
+Date: 17 June 2020. - Field Determination.
+Date(s): 14 May 2020.